Tonyyuu2/Quiz-Mania/README.md

 - users can create quizzes
 - users can make their quiz unlisted (make them private and not available on the home page, but if someone  knows the quiz URL they can visit and take the quiz)
+- users can see private quizzes in My Quizzes on the header
 - users can share a link to a single quiz
 - users can see a list of public quizzes
 - users can see a list of public quizzes on the home page